BoxGroup closes on $255M across two funds to back startups at their earliest stages – TechCrunch

 The opportunity fund occasionally makes later-stage investments in new companies, but mostly just continues to support companies it invested in at an earlier stage.
 For example, BoxGroup first invested in id.me in 2010.

-“The company is sort of an 11-year overnight success that we’ve been backing for over a decade now,” Tisch said.
+“The company is sort of an eleven-year overnight success that we’ve been backing for over a decade now,” Tisch said.
 “It’s an example of us just continuing to support companies through their life cycle.”

-BoxGroup also pre-seeded digital healthcare startup Ro, but also funded every round it’s raised since, including its most recent $500 million funding at a $5 billion valuation.
+BoxGroup also pre-seeded digital healthcare startup Ro, but also funded every round it has raised since, including its most recent $500 million funding at a $5 billion valuation.

 Tisch describes the BoxGroup six-person team as “generalists” in terms of the spaces it invests in, with a portfolio consisting of startups in the consumer, enterprise, fintech, healthcare, marketplace, synthetic biology and climate sectors.